Halodi/halodi-controller/README.md

 - EveVisualizer: Allows connection to the robot and inspect the controller variables online.
 - SCSVisualizer: Allows connection to the robot and inspect the controller variables online.
 This application is also able to connect to the controller plugin.
 - EveJointEncoderCalibrationVisualizer: Recalibration of the joint encoders on Eve.
-- EveSimulationPluginInstaller: Install a link to the controller for use in the plugin.
+- InstallEveControllerPlugin: Install a link to the controller for use in the plugin.
 - DeployFirmwareToEve: Tool to deploy Firmware to Eve.

 To communicate with the robot, use the API found at [halodi-messages](https://github.com/Halodi/halodi-messages).
 This simulator has built-in ROS2 support.